MichalKobiela/uncertainty-circ-opt/README.md

 Licence: CC-BY 4.0

-If you use the code in your project please cite our work:
+If find the code helpful, please cite our work:

 Kobiela, Michal, Diego A. Oyarzun, and Michael U. Gutmann.
 "Risk-averse optimization of genetic circuits under uncertainty."